Allied plans for German industry after World War II

 Borders of post-World War II Germany (1949).
 West Germany is shown in blue, East Germany is shown in red, the Saar protectorate under French economic control is shown in green.
 The Ruhr Area, the industrial engine of West Germany, is shown in brown as it was to some extent under the control of the International Authority for the Ruhr.
 Pre-war German territory east of the Oder-Neisse line is shown in gray, because it was assigned to Poland or annexed by the Soviet Union.
 This included Silesia, Germany's second-largest industrial center after the Ruhr.
 West Berlin is shown in yellow.

-The industrial plans for Germany were designs the Allies of World War II considered imposing on Germany in the Aftermath of World War II to reduce and manage Germany's industrial capacity.
+In the aftermath of World War II, the victorious Allies of World War II developed industrial plans for Germany which would be imposed to reduce and manage Germany's industrial capacity.